rikab/SPECTER/README.md

 ## Some notes

 * Putting a lowercase 's' in front of shape names to distinguish it from ordinary EMD (e.g. 2-sPronginess vs. 2-Pronginess)
-* The spectral representation computation is extremely fast thanks to numpy tricks and can probably be made even faster with effort
+* The spectral representation computation is extremely fast thanks to numpy tricks and can probably be made even faster with effort/cython